 Moving into its fourth year, the Understory Film Festival is fast becoming a mainstay of the cultural landscape of Cairns.
 The festival focuses on locally produced short films and is gaining significant ground for the local industry by providing a development and presentation platform for both emerging and established filmmakers.

-Local independent, student, emerging and professional filmmakers in the Cairns and Far North Queensland region are being encouraged to create a short film, (under 8 minutes including credits), for the third annual Understory Film Festival (UFF).
+Local independent, student, emerging and professional filmmakers in the Cairns and Far North Queensland region are encouraged to create a short film to be in the running for awards and cash prizes.

-As part of a program designed to encourage filmmaking in our region, the competition is calling for film entries across all genres, suitable for a 15+ audience.
-The deadline for submissions is 4pm on Friday, 6 May 2016.
-High School students will need to submit their films to their teachers one week earlier, Friday 29 April.
+Entries can be across all genres, suitable for a 15+ audience.
+The deadline for submissions is 4pm on Friday, 5 May 2017.
+High School students will need to submit their films to their teachers one week earlier, by 4pm on Friday 28 April 2017.

-A free screening of selected films and awards presentation night will be hosted by the Tanks Arts Centre on the evening of Saturday 18 June 2016.
+The submissions will culminate in a free screening of selected films at the festival event, hosted by the Tanks Arts Centre on the evening of Saturday 17 June 2017.

-Understory Film Festival is presented by Cairns Regional Council with support from Screen Queensland’s Screen Culture Program.
+Understory Film Festival is presented by Cairns Regional Council’s, Cultural Services.